Test programme and certification

 Fatigue testing examines how the aircraft structure responds to stress over a long period of time and during different stages of its operations, such as taxiing on the runway, take-off, cruising and landing.

 To re-create these conditions, a combination of loads is placed on the airframe and activated by 184 computer-operated hydraulic jacks.
 The A380’s fatigue testing lasted 26 months up and was conducted to 2.5 times the design service goal.

 Testing accumulated a total of 47,500 flight cycles: 2.5 times the number of flights that an A380 would make in 25 years of operations.
 A 16-hour flight was simulated in just 11 minutes.
 The tests pushed the aircraft structure to its limits to identify any necessary design improvements.

 Final test and preparation for flight is a phase that includes calibration of the gauges, cabin pressurisation testing, and testing of navigation systems.

 A380 flight test campaign

 The A380’s first flight on 27 April 2005 marked the beginning of the aircraft’s flight test campaign.
-The campaign comprised up to 2,500 hours of test flights on a total of five development aircraft to achieve full certification by European and US airworthiness authorities with both engine types offered on the aircraft:
+The campaign called for approximately 2,500 hours of test flights on a total of five development aircraft to achieve certification by European and US airworthiness authorities with both engine types offered on the aircraft:

 the Rolls Royce Trent 900 and The Engine Alliance’s GP7200.